wxifaras/building-agent/src/auth-reactmsal-quickstart/README.md

 2. Sign in with your Microsoft account
 3. Click **"Get Token & Copy"**
 4. The access token is automatically copied to your clipboard
-5. Use the token in your API testing tools (Bruno, Postman, etc.)
+5. Use the token in your API testing tools or with your backend API

 ---